Fraudulent accounts, proxy services and AI compliance

 Best practices for developers

-• Log requests and responses separately from training datasets.
+- Log requests and responses separately from training datasets.

 Importance of account verification

-Measures to enhance data security
+Measures to improve data security

 Read API terms and regional access restrictions before using any service in research or product work.
-Keep signed records of any permitted use cases from providers or partners.
+Keep signed records of permitted use cases from providers or partners.
 Use contract clauses that prohibit resale of access, bulk scraping or distillation for commercial replication.
 When exporting model-derived datasets across borders, check export-control lists and sanctions screening as part of the deployment checklist.

 Future trends in AI compliance